 The purpose of a spinal disc is to be a shock absorber in between the bones of the spine.
 While also allowing us to stay flexible and agile.
 The spinal disc has two parts, an outer portion which holds all the nerves, and a softer center containing tissues and proteins.
 With all the nerves existing in the hard and outer part of the spine, this is why an injury to our back can be so painful.

-Common Symptoms of Degenerative Disc Disease
+Symptoms Of Degenerative Disc Disease

 Symptoms from this condition can be very painful and are common in people ages 30-40 years old.
 Some people experience pain, numbness or tingling in the legs.
 You can further discuss your symptoms with Dr. Trujillo.
 The symptoms include the following: